nautobot/nautobot-plugin-chatops-ansible/README.md

 ### Get Job Templates

 This gathers the information about the defined job templates on the Ansible Tower/AWX instance.
 It will provide the name, description, project, and the associated inventory with the Job Template configured.
-It will provide the name, description, project, and the associated inventory for the selected Job Template.

 ### Run Job Template